bigchaindb/BEPs/2/README.md

 name: Consensus-Oriented Specification System
 status: raw
 editor: Alberto Granzotto <alberto@bigchaindb.com>
+contributors: Troy McConaghy <troy@bigchaindb.com>, Katha Griess <katha@bigchaindb.com>
 ```

 This document describes a consensus-oriented specification system (COSS) for building interoperable technical specifications.
 COSS is based on a lightweight editorial process that seeks to engage the widest possible range of interested parties and move rapidly to consensus through working code.

-This specification is based on the original [Digistan 1/COSS](http://www.digistan.org/spec:1/COSS)
+This specification is based on [unprotocols.org 2/COSS](https://rfc.unprotocols.org/spec:2/COSS/) and on [EIP1 - EIP Purpose and Guidelines](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md).

 ## Change Process
 This document is governed by the [2/COSS](../2/README.md) (COSS).

 ## Language
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119)
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) \[[RFC2119](https://tools.ietf.org/html/rfc2119)\] \[[RFC8174](https://tools.ietf.org/html/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

 ## Goals
 The primary goal of COSS is to facilitate the process of writing, proving, and improving new technical specifications.
 A "technical specification" defines a protocol, a process, an API, a use of language, a methodology, or any other aspect of a technical environment that can usefully be documented for the purposes of technical or social interoperability.